 Your submission must fit into one of these:

-CODING – a focus on the technical side of game development aimed at programmers of all levels
+- CODING – a focus on the tech side of game development aimed at programmers of all levels

-ROUNDTABLES - a safe place to discuss sensitive topics and personal issues affecting game devs today
+- ROUNDTABLES - a safe place to discuss sensitive topics, plus personal and vocational issues affecting game devs today.

 All submissions need to be in a lecture or roundtable format, not a panel: